 Call the nearest high school.
 Ask to speak with a computer teacher.
 Let this teacher know that you are looking for a helpful, bright student you can hire to come over for a few hours a week for a month or so.
 They will send you a student who is likely to major in computer science, and hiring a student is much less expensive than finding a professional.

 Some senior centers have computer classes for their members.
 Most towns of any size, I'm saying in the 100,000 population have different places that if you are low enough income you can get free computer lessons, I think, but am not sure that it is supposed to be for job prep.
-Also I have seen a book mentioned called Computers For Dummies.

 The place that offers free introductory classes is the public library!
 Also, as someone already noted, the Senior Center.
 The latter is because the Baby Boomer's are a huge age group that wants to learn how to email their grandchildren in college or use Skype to talk with their grown kids far away.
 Frankly, I would also look around my neighborhood or teenage relatives and pay one of the kids to come over your home and literally show you stuff.